 The U.S. Army Corps of Engineers operates and maintains the Upper Mississippi River 9-Foot Channel Navigation Project, and one method the Corps uses to keep the channel the authorized width and depth is dredging river soils or “material.”

-Pool 2 has been experiencing higher flows due to rainfall.
+Pool 2 has been experiencing higher flows due to rainfall and water runoff.
 As a result of more sediment, Pool 2 now requires additional dredging.
 Between 1981 and 2014, the average amount of material dredged per year in Pool 2 was approximately 107,000 cubic yards.
 The Corps’ September 2016 sediment assessment predicted future dredging requirements throughout Pool 2 to increase substantially, to approximately 169,000 cubic yards per year.
 Therefore, the 40-year target capacity for the Pool 2 DMMP is approximately 6.8 million cubic yards.

-The DMMP is evaluating a list of potentially suitable sites to develop the Federal Standard or Base Plan for managing dredged material over the next 40 years.
+The DMMP identified potential suitable sites for the Federal Standard or Base Plan for managing dredged material over the next 40 years.
 The Federal Standard is defined as “the dredged material disposal alternative or alternatives identified by the Corps which represent the least costly alternatives consistent with sound engineering practices and meeting the environmental standards established by the [Clean Water Act’s] 404(b)(1) evaluation process…” (33 CFR 335.7).